Why every lawyer or accountant should have a coach!

 Firms are finding the need to deploy agile, rapid solutions to individuals who are struggling with specific issues.
 An hour with a mentor immediately allows an individual to improve performance and consequently feel more confident and less anxious.
 These tend to be short, sharp solutions for a specific issue/challenge, such as delegation, time management and tough conversations.

-Throughout the pandemic, PSFs have been working tirelessly to deliver solutions to clients and this has left many staff feeling remote, anxious and without a ‘toolkit of solutions’ to deploy to manage their team remotely.
-Some people just need a conversation with an external coach to allay concerns, use as a sounding board for ideas and help them drive on with their demanding work and home life challenges.
-Ad-hoc coaching is often used when the individual, or line manager, has identified someone is struggling but they want to discuss it with someone external.
+Throughout the pandemic, professional services firms have been working tirelessly to deliver solutions to clients and this has left many staff feeling remote, anxious and without a ‘toolkit of solutions’ to deploy to manage their team remotely.
+Some people just need a conversation with an external coach to allay concerns, use it as a sounding board for ideas and help them drive on with their demanding work and home life challenges.
+Ad-hoc coaching is often used when the individual, or line manager, has identified someone as struggling but wants to discuss it with someone external.

-There’s no doubt that 2020 was tough and people went through a mountain of change but as the year progressed people often fell into smaller, more isolated routines and we now find ourselves in 2021, with continued lockdown and a phased roadmap out of the pandemic in the UK.
-Many are finding this difficult and it’s not restricted to the junior teams as senior fee earners – partners and HoDs are not immune.
-Emotional resilience in the face of underlying societal anxiety and uncertainty is more visible than ever before.
-Coaching creates a structured yet personal development forum that enables long term change.
+There’s no doubt that Covid was tough and many of us have been through a mountain of change.
+As the pandemic progressed people fell into smaller, more isolated routines and we now find ourselves trying to get back to a normal way of life again or a ‘new normal’.
+None of us is immune to the challenges the pandemic presented and what has become evident is that emotional resilience in the face of underlying societal anxiety and uncertainty is more visible than ever before.
+Coaching creates a structured yet personal development forum that enables long-term change.

 This is where an external coach can help employees navigate a path that plays to individual strengths and meets organisational needs or enables them to work through a specific challenge over a 2-3 month period.
 It’s usually a challenge that an individual knows they have had for some time or something specific that they face in the short to medium term.